AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/function_transforms.md

 let mut context = PublicContext::new(inputs);
 ```

+These `inputs` are explained in the [private and public input injection](#private-and-public-input-injection) further down on this page.

 ### Using the context in functions

 Once created, the context object provides various useful methods.
 Here are some common use cases: